Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 02/24/2019

 |24/7 Professional Fire Monitoring||First Alert CO Alarm and Smoke Detector ($)||Self-Monitoring Only using Nest Protect||First Alert CO Alarm and Smoke Detector ($)||Self-Monitoring Only using Nest Protect||First Alert CO Alarm and Smoke Detector ($)|

 Cellular backup is provided by T-Mobile.
 In fact, you can also buy everything through T-Mobile.
 If you sign a two-year contract for cellular service, T-Mobile will finance your Nest Secure purchase.
-They require $240 down and will charge $10 per month for 24 months via T-Mobile’s Equipment Installment Plan (FRP: $480).
+They require $20 down and $20 per month on T-Mobile’s Equipment Installment Plan (full retail price: $500).
 The equipment charge includes:

 - 1 Nest Guard base